MedHackOpen/HospitalPriceSpider/nodejsModule/README.md

  services if spreadsheet and id and credentials are well configured (check app dir client_secret.json, client_email: 'Value to share').
- This `/api/data/google-spread-sheets` should be the reference to use for end point = `/api/data/google-spread-sheets/:id`
+ This `/api/data/google-spread-sheets` should be the reference to use for end point = `/api/data/google-spread-sheets/:id`.

- see index.js in root dir for endpoint and maybe helpful comments
+ For developers see .nodejsModule/index.js in root dir for endpoint and maybe helpful comments